The Power of Django, HTMX and django-components

 The source code for this demo is located in the Github repo .

-One last thing to watch out for a parabola you can use to ever connect to it at my feet.
+One last thing to do with a buddy, Josh, who I met at them.
 No need to create an app when you know there will only be one.
 The project layout looks like this:

 ../dj_super_todo/ ├── asgi.py